image-source-control/image-source-control/readme.txt

 = 1.7.0 =

 * [optimized] manage different source display types on top of settings page
+* [feature] choose between different types of how to display sources in the frontend
 * [feature] hide sources on frontend, but still be able to manage them on the dashboard
+* [optimized] renamed settings page to "Image Sources"

 Important: the source list is now made the default option for source output.
 Please check settings to change this.